Vale Park

 The labour market in Vale Park shows considerable strength compared to most other Australian regions

-Vale Park has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 3.1% as of September 2025, which is below Greater Adelaide's rate of 3.9%.
+Vale Park's workforce is highly educated with strong representation in professional services.
+The unemployment rate was 3.1% as of September 2025, below Greater Adelaide's rate of 3.9%.
+Employment grew by an estimated 3.3% over the past year.

-Construction employment is limited at 5.5% compared to the regional rate of 8.7%.
-The area offers limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 3.2%, labour force by 3.5%, leading to a rise in unemployment rate by 0.2 percentage points.
-In comparison, Greater Adelaide saw employment growth of 3.0% and a fall in unemployment rate by 0.1 percentage points.
-State-level data from 25-Nov-25 shows South Australia's employment grew by 1.19%, with an unemployment rate of 4.0%.
-National comparisons show SA outpacing the national average employment growth of 0.14% and having a lower unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Vale Park's employment mix suggests local employment should increase by 7.1% over five years and 14.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Construction employment was lower at 5.5%, compared to the regional average of 8.7%.
+Employment opportunities locally may be limited due to the predominantly residential nature of the area.
+Between September 2024 and 2025, employment levels increased by 3.3% while unemployment rose by 0.2 percentage points.
+In comparison, Greater Adelaide saw employment growth of 3.0% with a slight decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Vale Park's employment mix suggests local employment could increase by 7.1% over five years and 14.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment